About

 Some people come to therapy with a specific issue they wish to explore or resolve; others come with no idea where to start, just an inherent sense of ‘stuckness’.
 Whatever your starting point, I will meet you from a place of deep empathy and compassion, and we will explore your difficulty together.
 I will aim to create a safe, non-judgmental, and trusting therapeutic relationship in which you feel understood and accepted, just as you are.

 My approach is person-centred, which means I believe the best way to understand emotional distress is through eyes and experience of the unique person navigating it.
-From this vantage point it becomes possible to understand human experience and behaviour more deeply, and address the source of distress with empathy and compassion.
+From this vantage point it becomes possible to understand human experience and behaviour more deeply and address the source of distress with empathy and compassion.
+I aim to support you to process and make sense of your experience, and, in doing so, help you to move forward.

 The common experience amongst clients I see is that something within them shifts through the course of our work together, as they come to know themselves better.
 These shifts might happen in any number of ways; perhaps in how they view themselves, perhaps in their relationships or circumstances.
 Clients tend to feel empowered to make changes, less weighed down by the opinions of others, more accepting of themselves and others, and more able to cope with what life brings.